Best practices

 Solution:

-Use names, attributes, and calls as decorators only.
+Use names, attributes and calls with generic type specifications as decorators only.
 You are free to pass any args to function calls, however.

 Example: